ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_applications.md

 ![](/assets/images/platform/openmanipulator_x/OpenManipulator_AR_Marker.png)

 ### [Pick and Place Example](#pick-and-place-example)
-In this example, OpenManipulator-X uses Raspberry Pi Camera V2 to pick and place blocks.
-Print the camera frame to the OpenManipulator-X using a 3D printer to mount the camera.
+In this example, OpenMANIPULATOR-X uses Raspberry Pi Camera V2 to pick and place blocks.
+Print the camera frame to the OpenMANIPULATOR-X using a 3D printer to mount the camera.
 Attach a 3cm x 3cm ar marker to the cube block.
 When you run the example package, you pick the ar marker's id 1, 2, and 3 in order and stack them on one side.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5trKxv8UPN8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>